 Using design thinking helps create that culture.
 It teaches you to look for new inspiration, and demonstrates the value of being jarred out of the status quo.
 The business sees great results from the new ideas that get put forward, and sees a more positive working culture as diversity and inclusion becomes a natural part of your ways of working.

-At Treehouse Innovation, we’ve worked with a range of organisations, including tech businesses, professional service firms, and media companies to help them improve diversity and inclusion.
+At Treehouse Innovation, our team of innovation consultants has worked with a range of organisations, including tech businesses, professional service firms, and media companies to help them improve diversity and inclusion.

 We’ve applied the process and methods of design to develop actionable strategies for how they can improve their ways of working, ensure everybody in the organisation has an equal voice, and help the company reap the benefits of the new insights and ideas that come to light as a result.